akenofu/HackAllTheThings/docs/Technical Writing/Writing extras for Security Consultants - Work in Progress.md

+# Writing extras for Security Consultants - Work in Progress
 - Replace "the attacker" with "threat actor"
 - Don't refer to yourself in first person; Use company's name.
 - The company is an entity.
 Use they to refer to the company